Funkmaster-Rick/Shadowrun-5e/README.md

 #### Condition Monitor

 This is where you track damage to your conditions tracks.
-These will be added to a @{wounds} attribute and if the Wounds toggle is selected then it will act as a negative modifier to your rolls.
+These will be added to the @{wounds} attribute and if the Wounds toggle is selected then it will act as a negative modifier to your rolls.
 Clicking the tools icon will open the Condition Settings.

 * **Condition Monitor Modifiers (P/S)** inputs can be used to add additional boxes to your physical and stun tracks respectively.
 * **Overflow Modifier** input will add a bonus to your @{overflow} attribute.